sschoener/sschoener.github.io/_posts/2026-03-31-better-mono.md

 tags: []
 ---

 tl;dr: I am tinkering with improved codegen for Mono to get better performance in the Unity Editor and in Unity games that ship with Mono as their runtime.
-Not done yet, but please do get in touch if you are interested in this (mail@s-schoener.com).
+Not done yet, but please do get in touch if your studio is interested in this (mail@s-schoener.com).

 Unity has for a very long time relied on the Mono runtime for C# to run its editor (and sometimes its games).
 Mono was not made for games and its codegen is often not competitive with either native code or more modern jit-compilers.
 The official dotnet runtime CoreCLR frequently runs circles around Mono in terms of performance.
 Unity's IL2CPP runtime generally also outperforms Mono, since IL2CPP can just rely on the C++ compilers for its target platform.